Bob Lonsberry: Controversies

 While Lonsberry was working as a talk show host for WHAM-Rochester in late 2003, an orangutan temporarily escaped its cage in Rochester's Seneca Park Zoo.
-Lonsberry made a comment on the escape while monkey sounds played, "a monkey's loose up at the zoo again--and he's running for county executive", comparing mayor William A. Johnson, Jr. to the orangutan.
+Lonsberry made a comment on the escape while monkey sounds played, "a monkey's loose up at the zoo again--and he's running for county executive", comparing Mayor William A. Johnson, Jr. to the orangutan.
 The comments occurred during the mayoral race, and the candidates were Maggie A. Brooks, a white woman who was then county clerk, and Johnson, a black man who was then mayor.
 Lonsberry never mentioned Johnson by name.
 WHAM radio said in a statement that "although Mr. Lonsberry expressed a willingness to change, it became obvious to us that he is not embracing diversity."

 Lonsberry was later fired from WHAM-AM for the orangutan remarks (but not from KNRS, both Clear Channel radio stations).
 When WHAM ratings in his time slot plunged, he was rehired after attending sensitivity training.

-On June 16, 2010, Lonsberry was fired from KNRS in Salt Lake City, Utah, where he had hosted show weekdays between 5 AM to 9 AM MT for a decade.
+On June 16, 2010, Lonsberry was fired from KNRS in Salt Lake City, Utah, where he had hosted a show weekdays between 5 AM and 9 AM MT for a decade.
 In his daily web column, he stated that the station attributed his firing to his lower listener ratings following the introduction of the Portable People Meter.
 Lonsberry also suggested that his opposition to Mike Lee's candidacy for Utah's Senate seat may have been a factor.
-Lee as an attorney represented one of KNRS's advertisers, and Lonsberry wrote:
+Lee, as an attorney, represented one of KNRS's advertisers, and Lonsberry wrote:

 Of course, being suspicious is my stock-in-trade, and the timing of my termination and the stand I’ve been taking on the looming senatorial primary and the fact I’ve been opposing a candidate who made $600,000 from one of our largest advertisers last year, does make me wonder.
 Strings get pulled in the real world, and politics is hardball, and our program’s effort helped tip the nominating convention, so it’s not impossible that I lost my job in Salt Lake so that somebody else could get a job in Washington.